mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 History of the Third Imperium

 The Porfirian Age
-The circumstances of Porfiria’s rise to power were unusual but she proved to be a dignified and admirable Empress.
+The circumstances of Porfiria's rise to power were unusual but she proved to be a dignified and admirable Empress.
 The Porfirian Age is often understated in history texts.
 She had been reluctant to take charge, yet did so and ruled for over eight decades.
-There was war but it was handled methodically and without the bravado of the Imperium’s previous military adventures.
+There was war but it was handled methodically and without the bravado of the Imperium's previous military adventures.
 The era was, historically speaking, unexciting.
 Imperial borders continued to expand, mostly via diplomacy.
 The Imperium would – a few centuries later – become